acislab/ichatbio-docs/README.md

 pip install -r requirements.txt mkdocs serve
 ```
-To deploy changes, commit locally then run:
+To deploy changes, commit and push onto main then run:

 ```bash
 mkdocs gh-deploy
 ```

 This will automatically rebuild the site.